 From late January to March, Montevideo celebrates the longest carnival in the world.
 This popular celebration was born from different migratory currents, mainly Spanish and African.

-The Uruguayan carnival stands out for being a "carnival of shows".
+Even when several street parades are held, among which the Inauguration Parade (last Thursday of January) and the Llamadas (first Thursday and Friday of February) stand out, the Uruguayan carnival is mainly a "carnival of shows".
 Carnival groups take their music and humor to raised platforms installed in different neighborhoods, known as tablados, or to the Teatro de Verano, seat of the official Carnival Contest.